telepilotco/n8n-nodes-telepilot/README.md

 ## License

-This project is licensed under the CC BY-NC-ND license, see LICENSE.md file.
+This project is licensed under the CC BY-NC-ND license.